 To obtain a Certificate in French & Italian, students must fulfill the following requirements:

 1. A minimum of four departmental courses in the relevant language, linguistics, literature, or culture, excluding courses that do not have a language prerequisite and any 100-level language course.
 At least two of these courses must be at the 300 level (or higher).
 Up to two of these courses may be taken at the 200 level, but FRE 207 and 208, or ITA 207 and 208, cannot both be counted.
-At the discretion of the Director of Undergraduate Studies, a student may substitute one course satisfactorily completed in a departmentally approved program of study abroad, or one course taken in summer.
+At the discretion of the Director of Undergraduate Studies, a student may substitute one course satisfactorily completed in a departmentally approved program of study abroad or one course taken in summer.
 A 200-level course is a prerequisite for taking 300-level courses in French or Italian.
 Please Note: Students pursuing a certificate in French and/or Italian may not count PDF or Audit courses toward the certificate.
 Those courses must be taken for a letter grade.

 2. A piece of written independent work displaying genuine intellectual commitment to the relevant language and culture.
 This important requirement can be satisfied in one of several ways, depending on the student's concentration and interest: